Adams County Caucus 2018

 - Recruit leaders

-- Define there platforms (What does it mean to be a Republican?)
+- Define their platforms (What does it mean to be a Republican?)

 - Begin the nominating process for partisan offices